roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Auto Scaling/CronHPA.md

 The following list describes the parameters in the table:

--   HPA（min/max）: the minimum and maximum numbers of pods that are specified in the HPA configuration.
+-   HPA \(min/max\): the minimum and maximum numbers of pods that are specified in the HPA configuration.
 -   CronHPA: the desired number of pods.
 -   Deployment: the current number of pods that are provisioned for the application.